 John – 50-61 AD

 - John wrote this Gospel as a witness (John 19:35, 21:24), and before the destruction of Jerusalem in 70 AD (John 5:1-3).
 John clearly supplements the other Gospels without the same details (ex.
-Jesus’ baptism, the Lord’s Supper), but John does mention both of these institutions.
-John’s Gospel had to have been written earlier than John’s epistles, which were written at the same time that Peter and Paul were writing (1 John 1:1-4, 2 Pet.
+Jesus’ baptism, the Lord’s Supper, and baptism in Jesus’ name), but John does mention these institutions by alluding to them.
+John’s Gospel was written earlier than John’s epistles, because John and Peter both mention writing at about the same time (1 John 1:1-4, 2 Pet.
 1:16-21).

 Acts – 58-63 AD

 - Luke clearly wrote Acts after Luke’s Gospel and finished Acts with Paul under house arrest in Rome (Acts 28:30-31).
-Because of the context of insight into the beginning of the Church in Judea, Luke would have started this writing with those same Judean witnesses that he used for His Gospel.
+Because of the account of the beginning of the Church in Judea, Luke would have started this writing with those same Judean witnesses that he used for His Gospel.

 1 Peter – 58-65AD